How to use Omic to enhance your performance and lifespan

 What Omic Does

-Cindy, Rose and Glenn have combined their many years of clinical and training experience with interpretation of medical research into an app that provides you with personalized recommendations.
+Cindy, Rose and Glenn have combined their many years of clinical and training experience with interpretation of medical research into an app that provides you with personalized recommendations for improving your health.
 Omic is not affiliated with any of the companies that supply the interventions, nor does it receive any financial or other benefits from recommending the interventions.
 We are completely independent.

-2. Add Omic to your home screen (smart phone) and/or to your bookmarks
+3. Add Omic to your home screen and/or bookmarks

-3. Complete your Health Profile Questionnaire – this should take all of 5 minutes
+4. Complete your Health Profile Questionnaire, which should take approximately 5 minutes.

 Calculations going on…….
 Give it a minute.